Artenes/artenes.github.io/README.md

 git clone git@github.com:Artenes/artenes.github.io.git
 ```

-And checkout the `source` branch.
+Checkout the `source` branch and initialize the submodules (repo theme and repo where static files go).
 This is the branch where all the source files are:

 ```
 git checkout source
+git submodule update --init
 ```

 To see the site in the browser run: